 Gap years and deferral experiences are supported at Oregon University.
 Incoming first-year students can take a gap year to travel, intern, volunteer, or work elsewhere in the community.
 A deferral request can be accommodated if the student has submitted an Intent to Register before starting the new semester.

 On the other hand, students can spend some time away from the university through various study abroad and fellowship programs.
-One of them is the Food, Culture, and Sustainability in Italy program, allowing sophomore students and above to experience Italian food and culture in Siena and Tuscany.
+One of them is the Food, Culture, and Sustainability in Italy program, which allows sophomore students and above to experience Italian food and culture in Siena and Tuscany.

-They can gain a better understanding of complex-food related issues.
-They will also develop new insights on the role of food in terms of society, politics, culture, economy, and environment.
+They can gain a better understanding of complex food-related issues.
+They will also develop new insights into the role of food in terms of society, politics, culture, economy, and environment.
 Some of the courses available for this program include Food, Law, Social Justice, Wine in Italy and the Western World, and Cross-Cultural Communication.
 There is also university-sponsored study abroad programs amounting to $1,000 to $2,000, such as the Wegmann Scholarship for Chinese Studies.

 Portland State University believes that a gap year can positively impact college students’ success in college.
 They support those who are interested in a gap year, with no specific requirements.
 However, they stipulate that deferral requests can only be approved if the gap year is intended for personal growth and benefits the students’ college experience.

 Newly admitted freshmen students can apply for a gap year by submitting their requests through the university portal. ‘

 Some of the organized gap year programs that the school endorses include Raleigh International Expeditions.
 This international volunteering program aims to help volunteers create long-lasting change in the community, environmental, and adventure leadership projects.

 They will cover issues that involve the environment, education, and poverty.
 The aim is to contribute to sustainable development by equipping participants with relevant skills working with rural communities.